 Listen to the audio version of this article:

-The role of the persecutor is one of the most fascinating in the drama triangle, as this person tends to defend highly against fear and sadness.
+The role of the persecutor in family recovery is one of the most fascinating in the drama triangle, as this person tends to defend highly against fear and sadness.
 The defense most commonly employed is one of anger, distance, and resentment.
 Through criticism and judgment of the addicted family member, the persecutor is able to cope with feelings of guilt and fear that would otherwise seem too overwhelming to that person.
 As we have reviewed with the other roles, the needs assessment of the persecutor is important to work through this role towards a healthy alternative.

 Everything involved in the persecutor role leads to emotional distance.
 Through criticism of the addicted family member, the bonds between the people weaken and move further apart.
 This can become highly volatile in situations where the victim is continually working to re-engage with the persecutor, only to be repeatedly punished and shot down by that member.
 This pattern satisfies both sides of the dynamic as outlined above.